A Beginners Guide To Understanding Nootropics - How To Use Nootropics For Best Brain Boosting Results

 Many people speak of combining L-Theanine and coffee for a “clean” caffeine boost, meaning they get the stimulant effects of caffeine without the jitters

 You can ingest L-Theanine via green tea (which is the only dietary way to receive it), or via capsule.
 Green tea grown in the shade is best for this as these leaves tend to be very high in this amino acid.
+We recommend taking matcha capsules for the most powerful type of green tea that is packed with theanine, just put in a convenient capsules (I personally like the taste of Matcha, but many people find that matcha is too bitter).

 This is the brand name of something called a “mitochondrial energizer.”
 Your mitochondria are the little powerhouses that animate your cells.